 FFXV is a game that had languished in nearly a decade of development hell before re-emerging as an attempt to overhaul the entire franchise by moving it away from traditional turn-based combat, and by adopting paradigms from open-world RPGs such as The Elder Scrolls.
 There was a lot of hope that this game would reinvigorate the series' single player games after the poorly received FFXIII.
 So high were the hopes that Square-Enix even siphoned subscription money from FFXIV to get the game out the door, leaving those of us who prefer real Final Fantasy games with less than awesome content updates.
 I guess this is the thanks that Yoshi-P and his team for saving the company.

 FFXV's fate was practically sealed because it started under the direction of Tetsuya Nomura.
 Nomura is a character artist who, in my opinion, has no business designing games.
 Kingdom Hearts is terrible and the only reason that anyone likes it is because they played the first game when they were nine.
 While Square-Enix wisely moved the FFXV project to a new director, Hajime Tabata, Nomura's influence upon the game and its characters is ever present.
-The entire expriences feels disconnected and rushed.
-There are a number of well-meaning, but poorly executed concepts present.
+The entire expriences feels disconnected and rushed with a number of well-meaning, but poorly executed concepts present.
 While I'm not going to call the game "terrible" because it does have many fun and redeeming factors, the 8/10 rating it received from GameSpot is incredibly generous considering all of its serious flaws.

 In Final Fantasy XV, the player assumes the role of Prince Noctis.
 His father, King Regis, sends him off on a roadtrip with his three best friends at the opening of the game so that he can go marry his betrothed, the oracle Lunafreya.
 The premise is as ridiculous as names of the characters.
 Almost as soon as Noctis leaves, the capital is is attacked by a rival state generally refereed to as "the Empire."
 The king is killed in the assault, and it is inferred that the Empire is now ostensibly out to get Noctis as well.
-It is nevr fully explained why the king decided to send his son off on a road trip.
+It is nevr fully explained why the king decided to send his son off on a road trip in the first place.
 The game mentions that this marriage is necessary for some sort of political alliance, so one might assume that Noctis would be sent off with a batallion of royal escorts.

 It isn't even really clear what deal with the empire really is, aside from the fact that there was some sort of war 10 years prior that is never fully explained.
 Whereas FFVI and FFXIV both into some detail in order to explain the histories and motivations of their respective evil empires, FFXV just assumes that the player will accept that "the Empire" is evil because it uses so-called "magitek" soldiers.
 The magitek in FFXV bears little resemblance to the magitek in FFVI, so it just feels like they were recylcing the entire concept without flesing it out or making it unique to this game's world.
 To further confuse things, the behaviors of the imperials we see are incredibly vague and inconsistent.
 Throughout the course of the MSQ, the empire has many opportunities to kill or capture Noctis but chooses to let him go.
 Apparently this is all because of the incomprehensible motivations of the main villain, Ardyn.
 It seems to me that they were trying to draw inspiration from Kefka (the villian of FFVI) when they created this guy, but they completely missed the mark.
 The empire is stated to commit atrocities, but almost all of them occur off-screen.
 The attempt to sell the imperials as an antagonizing force is ineffective because of this.
 An evil empire is an exceedingly basic concept in theory, but Square-Enix manages to screw it up in FFXV.